Naakro/financial-news-feature-LLM-prompt/prompt-feature-news-analysis.md

 - Key News Functionality
 - Estimated Installs (if available)

+## Prompt 4 – Feature Decomposition into Sub-Features

+Feature
+{feature}: {feature_description}

+Given the mobile app feature above, please refine it to a list of subfeatures.
+Ensure that the number of sub-features is {n}.
+The output should be a list of JSON formatted objects like this:
+[{ "sub-feature": sub-feature, "description": description }]

+### Prompt

 ## Notes

 These prompts were used to guide LLM-driven exploration and validation of design dimensions for financial news features.
 The resulting insights supported the feature analysis and development of the *Atur Duit* application.
 For reproducibility and citation purposes, this file is published in a public GitHub repository.

+---
+**Author:** Naufal Akmal Rosaidia
+**Date:** 2025